-Academic editing involves editing documents for submission to colleges, schools, or universities.
-These documents may be essays, dissertations, theses, papers, and so on.
+Academic editing involves editing documents for submission to colleges, schools, or universities, or as part of training or employment with an educational institution.
+These documents may be essays, dissertations, theses, papers, journal articles, books, and so on.
 The first step in academic editing is the same as for general editing, that is, ensuring the language is correct in terms of spelling, grammar, punctuation, and syntax.
 Institutions, journals, and publishers often require a specific layout, so be sure you know the format and guidelines you are to follow in your academic document.

 Many institutions want their students to follow a particular style.
 Examples of this include Harvard, MLA, APA, Chicago, AMA, and Oxford.
 Lists of all such guides can be found online, and it is important that these guidelines are followed as closely as possible.